 Special populations: People who tested uninformative negative for mutations in BRCA

-Many women who meet national guidelines for genetic testing for BRCA mutations find that they do not carry a mutation in BRCA1 or BRCA2 despite their personal and family history of breast and/or ovarian cancer.
-Expanded panel tests now look for mutations in other genes associated with increased cancer risk.
-However, the extent of cancer risk for people with mutations in some of these other genes is not yet known.
-This study examines whether mutations in four genes found on many commercially available panels, BRIP1, BARD1, PALB2, and NBN, are associated with an increased risk for ovarian cancer.
-The researchers estimate that BRIP1 mutation carriers have about a 6% risk of developing ovarian cancer by age 80.
+Many women who have genetic testing for an inherited mutation find that they do not carry a mutation in BRCA1 or BRCA2 despite their personal and family history of breast and/or ovarian cancer.
+Panel tests look for mutations in other genes associated with increased cancer risk.
+However, the cancer risk for people with mutations in some of these other genes is not yet known.
+This study looks at whether mutations in four genes, BRIP1, BARD1, PALB2, and NBN, are associated with an increased risk for ovarian cancer.
+The researchers found that BRIP1 mutation carriers have about a 6% risk of developing ovarian cancer by age 80.
+(02/09/16)

 Whether carriers of mutations in BRIP1, BARD1, PALB2, or NBN have an increased risk of ovarian cancer.

 BRIP1, BARD1, PALB2, and NBN are genes found on many commonly used panels looking for gene mutations that increase risk of hereditary breast and ovarian cancer.
 However, the prevalence of these mutations (how common or rare these mutations are in the population) and the extent to which ovarian cancer risk is associated with mutations in these genes are not known.

 This study demonstrates that mutations in BRIP1 (but not BARD1, PALB2, or NBN) moderately increase ovarian cancer risk.
 More work needs to be done to confirm these findings.
 Other studies have suggested that mutations in PALB2 also increased ovarian cancer risk.
 For women with BRIP1 mutations, it is important to note that while a 6% lifetime risk of ovarian cancer is significant, it is lower than the lifetime risk associated with BRCA mutations (which may be up to 50%).